Create a Website Account - Manage notification subscriptions, save form progress and more.

 Overuse of stop signs reduces their effectiveness and if installed where not justified they are largely ignored by drivers who tend to speed up between stop sign controlled intersections rather than slow down.
 To request a stop sign at an intersection or change a speed limit, please address an email to the chief of police at email@example.com.
 Your request will be evaluated within the limits of the MUTCD.

 The garbage collection days are based on your address.
-Republic Services provides street-side or curbside residential collection service once a week, recycling pick up once every two weeks, and collection of bulk waste is once per month.
-For questions, please call the Public Works office at 361.777.4601.
+Republic Services provides street-side or curbside residential collection service once a week, recycling pick up once every two weeks.
+Collection of houshold (non-yard waste) bulk waste is once per month, and yard waste is once per quarter.
+Please visit PortlandTx.gov/WasteSchedules to find your schedules and information regarding the type and amount of materials that may be disposed of.

 Lunch is available and sponsored by the Area Agency on Aging.Preregistration and approval is required for lunch.
 You do not have to takepart in the lunch program to enjoy the programs provided at the Portland Senior Center.